 A rational style of science, whether based on conserved energy and entropy or on de Chardin's principles, is more adventurous than the empirical style.
 In the rational style, mental constructions are invented for purposes of trying to apply them to actual phenomena and events.
-Such attempted applications may or may not succeed; and even successes may be labeled with judgments such as, e.g., solid, approximate, speculative, trivial or trumped up.
+Such attempted applications may or may not succeed; and even if successful may be labeled with judgments such as, e.g., solid, limited, speculative, trivial or trumped up.

-Truesdell's style of rational thermodynamics invokes mathematical rigor and is highly focused and restrictive, expressly avoiding eternal universal presumptions like those of Hegel.
-In such a style, a rational construction has only a limited and specific range of applications.
-A conscientious construction necessarily includes statements of presumptions and limitations.
+Truesdell's style of rational thermodynamics invokes mathematical rigor and is expressively focused and restrictive, avoiding eternal universal presumptions like those of the modern scientific view.
+His rational constructions have only limited and specific ranges of application.
+In conscientious constructions, he clearly states his presumptions and limitations.

-Truesdell's investigations, like those of other rational scientists, presume Conserved Energy as an axiom.
-Another presumptive axiom leads to a definition for Entropy that is derived under restrictive conditions from Conserved Energy.
-Foundational paradigms start with the Ideal Gas.
+Truesdell's investigations, like those of other conscientious scientists, presume Conserved Energy as an axiom.
+Another axiom leads to a definition for Entropy that is derived under restrictive conditions from Conserved Energy.